 Health Benefits of Cape Gooseberries

 1. Good Source of Vitamin C

 Gooseberries are a good source of vitamin C providing about 46% of the recommended daily allowance.3 This value may however vary with varieties, cultivars, and ecotypes used in cultivation.

-Nevertheless, they provide adequate vitamin C and for instance the cape gooseberry content (20 -50 mg per 100mg) is comparable to that of other common fruits (mango: 15 – 36mg, orange: 50mg per 100g) but lesser compared to that of guavas.1
+Nevertheless, they provide adequate vitamin C and for instance the cape gooseberry content (2 -50 mg per 100mg) is comparable to that of other common fruits (mango: 15 – 36mg, orange: 50mg per 100g) but lesser compared to that of guavas.1